aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 </html>
 ```

-Here is an example shown above.
+Here is an example is shown above.
 In browsers that don't support `defer`, the order of the alerts is "defer", "script", and "load", while in browsers that support `defer`, the order of the alerts is "script", "defer", and "load".

 #### 3.2 Dynamic Script Elements